AlexFullmoon/sbsign/README.md

 - [ ] Improve security - store private keys elsewhere
 - [ ] Add an option to back up currently installed keys and reuse them
 - [ ] Add an option to choose RSA strength - currently 2048 for compatibility
+- [ ] Add some information about using KeyTool and/or efitools for hardware without key management.
 - [x] Provide Dockerfile
 - [x] Set LICENSE